luci/luci-go/lucicfg/doc/README.md

-Specifies how buildbucket should integrate with ResultDB.
+Specifies how Buildbucket should integrate with ResultDB.

 #### Arguments {#resultdb.settings-args}